sinhrks/daskperiment/docs/source/index.rst

 It can be used in both Jupyter and command line (and also in standard Python interpreter).
 The benefits of daskperiemnt are:

-- Usable in standard Python /Jupyter environment (and optionally KVS).
+- Usable in standard Python/Jupyter environment (and optionally with standard KVS).

-  - No need to:

-    - Setting up server applications.
+  - No need to setting up server applications.
-    - Register to cloud services.
+  - No registration to cloud services.
-    - Be constrained by slightly customized Python shells.
+  - Not to be constrained by slightly customized Python shells.

 - User-intuitive.

   - Minimizing modifications of existing codes.
+  - Logging automatically (no need to write additional codes for logging)
   - Performing experiments using `Dask` compatible API.
   - Easily handle experiments history (with `pandas` basic operations).
   - Requires less work to manage with Git (no need to make branch per trials).
-  - (Experimental) Web dashboard to manage trial history
+  - (Experimental) Web dashboard to manage trial history.

+- Tracking experiment related information
-- Tracking experiment result and its (hyper) parameters.
+  - Trial result and its (hyper) parameters.
+  - Code context.
+  - Environment information.

-- Tracking environment.
+    - Device information

-  - OS Info
+    - OS information
     - Python version
-  - Installed package and its version
+    - Installed Python packages and its version

-- Tracking code context.
+    - Git information

-- Reproducibility check (function purity check).
+- Reproducibility

+  - Check function purity (each step should return the same output for the same inputs)
+  - Automatic random seeding

 - Auto saving and loading previous experiment history.
 - Parallel execution of experiment steps.
 - Sharing experiments.

   - Redis backend

 Contents: